 CHINTA

 Neurodegenerative and Neuropsychiatric diseases are global public health threats.
-Absence of interdisciplinary approach is one of the main reason for failure to discover new medicines and therapies to improve the quality of life.
+Absence of interdisciplinary approach is one of the main reasons for failure to discover new medicines and therapies.
 The core research area of CHINTA focuses on this translational neuroscience from discovery to delivery.

 Campus & Facilities